RubberDuckCollector/quizlet-write/README.md

 # Top Priority TODO

-- [ ] add a total session correct and total session incorrect counters to the program that get printed out at the end of the session
+- [ ] make an automatic backup feature (basically duplicate all user data in a backup directory)
+    - [ ] make the user able to restore from backup or manually overwrite backup
+- [ ] implement an optional command line argument where the program switches the position of the term and answer on each line of a flash card file, creates a "{filename}_OUTPUT.txt" file
 - [ ] pretty print a flash card file
-- [ ] implement an optional command line argument where the program switches the position of the term and answer on each line of a flash card file, creates a "{filename}_OUTPUT.txt" file
 - [ ] implement a feature that allows the user to exit and save a session and resume a session
     - need to save `card_set` dict and the index of the current flash card
     - need to save the stats when the session is exited